teleport-actions/auth-application/README.md

         id: auth
         uses: teleport-actions/auth-application@v1
         with:
-          # Specify the publically accessible address of your Teleport proxy.
+          # Specify the publicly accessible address of your Teleport proxy.
           proxy: tele.example.com:443
           # Specify the name of the join token for your bot.
           token: my-github-join-token-name